Could there be a secret we don’t know about?

 You may have seen examples of something called calligraphy or copperplate handwriting.
 Although not quite the same thing, they are both highly decorative and elaborate handwriting of the type seldom seen today.
 On seeing this, people probably think that there is a secret to amazing handwriting.
 This is because children find it tricky to learn and adults can’t remember how they learned.

-Practice encourages amazing handwriting.
+Practice encourages marvellous handwriting

-Stimulating a child’s powers of imagination will encourage them to keep practicing.
+Stimulating a child’s powers of imagination will encourage them to keep practicing

 For example, you could begin with the letters ‘an’.
 This is a whole word in itself, but you could challenge the children to add letters to it in order to make a different word.
 For instance, by adding the letter ‘d’ to make ‘and’.
 Then ask them for ideas on which other letter you could add to make a bigger word, perhaps the letter ‘l’ at the beginning to make ‘land’.
 Explore the different types of handwriting.

 Once the idea is established you could ask if they can think of other small words which they can then apply to this method of adding letters to make different words.
 All the time they will be writing these words and letters over and over again.